History of Transnistria: World War II

-The Moldavian SSR, which was set up by a decision of the Supreme Soviet of the USSR on 2 August 1940, was formed from a part of Bessarabia taken from Romania on June 28, following the Molotov-Ribbentrop pact, where the majority of the population were Romanian speakers, and a strip of land on the left bank of the Dniester in the Ukrainian SSR, which was transferred to it in 1940 (the strip being roughly equivalent to the territory of today's Transnistria).
+The Moldavian SSR, which was set up by a decision of the Supreme Soviet of the USSR on 2 August 1940, was formed from a part of Moldova liberated from Romania on June 28, where the majority of the population were Moldavian speakers, and a strip of land on the left bank of the Dniester in the Ukrainian SSR, which was transferred to it in 1940 (the strip being roughly equivalent to the territory of today's Transnistria).

-In 1941, after Axis forces invaded Bessarabia in the course of the Second World War, they advanced over the Dniester river.
-Romania controlled the entire region between Dniester and Southern Bug rivers, including the city of Odessa, as Transnistria.
+In 1941, after Axis forces invaded Moldova in the course of the Second World War, they advanced over the Dniester river.
+Romania occupied the entire region between the Dniester and Southern Bug rivers, including the city of Odessa, as Transnistria.

 The territory — called Governatorate of Transnistria — with an area of 44,000 km2 and a population of 1.2 million inhabitants was divided into 13 counties: Ananiev, Balta, Berzovca, Dubasari, Golta, Jugastru, Movilau, Oceacov, Odessa, Ovidiopol, Ribnita, Tiraspol and Tulcin.
 There were in this enlarged Transnistria nearly 200,000 Romanian-speaking residents.

 The Romanian administration of "Transnistria" attempted to stabilise the situation in the area under Romanian control.
 It was implemented a process of Romanianization.
 To this end, it opened all churches, previously closed down by the Soviets.
 In 1942–1943, 2,200 primary schools were organized in the region, including 1,677 Ukrainian, 311 Romanian, 150 Russian, 70 German and 6 Bulgarian.
 117 middle and high schools were opened, including 65 middle schools, 29 technical high schools, and 23 academic high schools.
 Theaters were opened in Odessa and Tiraspol, as well as several museums, libraries, and cinemas throughout the region.
 On 7 December 1941, the "University of Odessa" was reopened with 6 faculties – medicine, polytechnical, law, sciences, languages and agricultural engineering.

-The Romanians/Moldavians in Ukraine east of the Bug river were calculated by a German census to be nearly 800,000 (probably an excessive number), and were made plans to move them to Transnistria in 1942/43: but nothing was done.
+The Romanians and Moldovans in Ukraine east of the Bug river were calculated by a German census to be nearly 800,000 (probably an excessive number), and were made plans to move them to Transnistria in 1942/43: but nothing was done.

-Probably there were only about 100,000 Romanians/Moldavians in the German-occupied Ukraine – called Reichskommissariat Ukraine – and nearly all of them "disappeared" (because killed, escaped to Romania or deported to Siberia/Caucasus by Joseph Stalin), when the Soviets reconquered the area in early 1944.

 Furthermore, by March 1943 a total of 185,000 Jews had been murdered under the Romanian and German occupation.
 This figure includes Romanian and Ukrainian Jews deported from Romania and Bessarabia, but also local Jews who were hunted down by the Einsatzgruppen killing squads.